marshallswain/feathers-graph-populate/docs/getting-started.md

 ### Setup feathers-graph-populate

-Configuring `feathers-shallow-populate` in the `app.js` file, allows the global use of `graph-populate-hooks`.
+Configuring `feathers-graph-populate` in the `app.js` file, allows the global use of `graph-populate-hooks`.

 ```js
 // src/app.js